The Highland Classic Two-Day Trial

-Alvie and its’ associate estate, Dalraddy, support many local businesses including a caravan and camping park along with cottages for holiday lets, pony-trekking and quad biking tours; so we have to be aware that the ground is used for other activities and not just trials.
+Alvie and its’ associate estate, Dalraddy, support many local businesses including a caravan and camping park along with cottages for holiday lets, pony-trekking and the zip wire adventure; so we have to be aware that the ground is used for other activities and not just trials.
 The Inverness & District club work very closely with Alvie’s owners and tenants to achieve this harmony.

 We usually aim to present the awards no later than 4.00 pm on the Sunday, allowing long distance travellers to set off home down the A9 which is only a mile from the start area.